hyperZoro/DRLND_projects/p1_navigation/README.md

-# DRLND - Solution to Project1: Navigation
+# DRLND - Solution to Project 1: Banana Navigation
 Udacity Deep Reinforcement Learning Nano Degree Project 1 Solution

 This folder contains the solution to Project 1: Navigation, as part of the Udacity Deep Reinforcement Learning Nano Degree.